 It is a truism that the smaller the class, the more individual attention students receive, the higher their academic performance should be.
 A consideration of the lecturer-student ratio in colleges is therefore important.
 In 2002 (Powell & Hall, 2004), the lecturer-student ratio was 1 : 20.
 In 2010, the ratio is 1 : 32.
 This means that class sizes have increased significantly over the decade to a ratio approximating the norm proposed for the schooling system (between 1 : 35 and 1 : 40).
 An essentially favourable lecturer : student ratio in the college system does suggest, however, that student outcomes should be much better than they are.
 Provincially, the ratio is 1 : 31.
-The ratio for this college is favourable, at 1 : 28, which is even better than what is regarded as acceptable.
+The ratio for this college is 1 : 22.
+It may well be that the good academic results of the college are attributable to small class sizes, amongst other reasons.